montysecurity/linper/README.md

 1. Enumerating methods and doors - the script enumerates binaries that can be used for executing a reverse shell (methods, e.g. bash), and then for each of those, it enumerates ways to make them persist (doors, e.g. crontab).
 If dryrun is not set, every possible method and door pair is installed <b>(the doors, and how often they execute, are explained in greater detail below)</b>

-2. Sudo hijack attack - Enumerates whether or not the current user can sudo, if so, and if dryrun not set, it installs a function in their bashrc to "hijack that binary".
-Thanks to [this Null Byte article](https://null-byte.wonderhowto.com/how-to/steal-ubuntu-macos-sudo-passwords-without-any-cracking-0194190/) for the idea.
+2. Sudo hijack attack - Enumerates whether or not the current user can sudo, if so, and if dryrun not set, it installs a function in their bashrc to "hijack" that binary

 3. Web Server Poison Attack - Enumerates whether or not the webserver's directories are writable (this feature will be expanded, see TODO.md)